is creatine safe?

 Both creatine and phosphocreatine are degraded to creatinine, which is exported to the blood and excreted in the urine.
 As a result of creatine supplementation, the concentration of creatinine in urine may increase.

-This is not a cause for concern because even the higher levels of creatinine are within normal limits and creatinine itself has never been shown to be harmful.
+But this is not a cause for concern because even the higher levels of creatinine are within normal limits and creatinine itself has never been shown to be harmful.

 That’s why increased creatinine levels resulting from supplementation with creatine are usually considered safe.